Ransomware in India – Time to Take Action

 This is a cross post of the Authors Blog ]

 Ransomware has come to India in force, but India is yet to wake fully up to the problem.
 India is among the top five countries in the world to be affected by ransomware and the Third most attacked in Asia.
-How prevalent it is and is the Indian government and corporate India ready to face this new cyber threat.
+How prevalent it is and is the Indian government and India ready to face this new cyber threat.
 It better do so soon, as cyber criminals are now targeting the Indian Government servers, small businesses, the Indian banking sector – and even individuals.

 In India, while 11,674 users were attacked by TeslaCrypt Ransomware during March-May 2016, 564 users were attacked by Locky Ransomware during the same period.